 - National Suicide Prevention Hotline – https://suicidepreventionlifeline.org/

-If you are constantly flooded with negative thoughts about the COVID-19 crisis and you can’t calm down you may need the help of a therapist.
+If you are constantly flooded with negative thoughts about the COVID-19 and other crisis and you can’t calm down you may need the help of a therapist.

 If you want to find a trauma-informed therapist, I recommend looking for professionals with an educational background that includes one or more of these training/certifications.